MinSuan96/minsuan96.github.io/_projects/tabular-rl.md

 Let's analyze the performance of the agents, each trained with a varying number of episodes (10000, 60000, and 100000) and evaluated over a number of episodes based on `eval_episodes`.
 We'll use a consistent naming convention to refer to these agents, such as mc10000, mc60000, and mc100000.

-In the video provided, it's evident that mc10000 struggled to locate and transport the passenger to the destination, similar to q1000.
-As one would reasonably expect, mc10000 encountered instances where it got stuck at the corner of the map, indicating suboptimal policy learning.
-However, significant improvement is observed with mc60000, where the agent efficiently navigates to the passenger and completes the task with ease.
-Interestingly, both mc60000 and mc100000 agents exhibit comparable performance, as demonstrated in the videos.

-The Monte Carlo agents required more training iterations compared to the Q-Learning agents to achieve optimal performance.
-Despite this difference in training efficiency, both mc60000 and mc100000 agents showed similar effectiveness, akin to q2000 and q10000, respectively.
+### Video Observations

+1. mc10000: Struggled to efficiently locate and transport the passenger, similar to q1000.
+2. mc60000: Demonstrated significant improvement, efficiently navigating to the passenger and completing the task.
+3. mc100000: Exhibited comparable performance to mc60000, as seen in the videos.

+### Quantifying Performance

-To further quantify their performance, we can calculate the mean returns from the evaluation episodes.
-Remarkably, the mean return of mc60000 closely resembles that of mc100000, indicating a substantial improvement from mc10000 to mc60000 and consistent performance between mc60000 and mc100000.
+To quantify their effectiveness, we calculate the mean returns from evaluation episodes with the total number of episodes equals to `eval_episodes`.
+Remarkably, the mean return of mc60000 closely resembles that of mc100000, despite fewer training iterations.

-These observations underscore the effectiveness of increasing the number of training episodes, showcasing that while Monte Carlo agents require more iterations to converge, they can achieve comparable performance to Q-learning agents.
+Monte Carlo agents required more training iterations compared to Q-Learning agents to achieve optimal performance.
+While Monte Carlo agents require more iterations to converge, they can achieve comparable performance to Q-learning agents.
+Despite this difference in training efficiency, both mc60000 and mc100000 agents showed similar effectiveness, akin to q2000 and q10000.

 ```python
 EVALUATION: EP 10000 - MEAN RETURN -90.462